 He has shown that no living thing is without cells, and that each cell, whether from our own bodies, from animal or plant, or even from a unicellular microbe, is like a radio apparatus formed by oscillating circuits, chromosomes and chondriomes.

 These elements are tubular microscopic filaments of an insulating material, filled with an electrical conducting fluid containing every chemical element, like sea water.
 They constitute true oscillating circuits, which vibrate electrically under the influence of electromagnetic waves: cosmic, telluric, and atmospheric, and envelop us in their own characteristic wavelengths ranging from one ten-millionth of a millimeter to about 30 kilometers.

-The figure on the left shows the cross-section of a cell in its normal state: in the center or nucleus, large tubular filaments (chromosomes) oscillate at a definite frequency.
+The figure above shows the cross-section of a cell in its normal state: in the center or nucleus, large tubular filaments (chromosomes) oscillate at a definite frequency.
 In the cytoplasm countless little filaments (chondriomes) oscillate at a much higher frequency due to their much shorter wave lengths.

 Lakhovsky has shown in his books, Le Secret de la Vie, and especially in La Terre et Nous, that every living cell draws its oscillatory energy from the field of secondary radiations resulting from the ionization of the geological substances of the earth by cosmic radiations.